busypeoples/busypeoples.github.io/_posts/2015-03-24-d3-with-react-js.markdown

 ---
 layout: post
-title: "Replacing D3 with React"
+title: "Reusable Chart Components with React And D3"
 date:   2015-03-24 12:00:00
-tags:   React, d3, Javascript, web components
+tags:   React, D3, Javascript, web components
 published: true
 ---

 ### Introduction

 The following should be an introduction to combining **D3** with **React** to create reusable chart components.
-This is not intended to be an introduction into D3 nor React, there is a large number of resources to help getting of the ground with either frameworks, for example [this](http://d3js.org/) forD3 and [this](https://facebook.github.io/react/) for React.
+This is not intended to be an introduction into D3 nor React, there is a large number of resources to help getting off the ground with either frameworks, for example [this](http://d3js.org/) for D3 and [this](https://facebook.github.io/react/) for React.

-D3s approach to data visualization is a well fit with the React way of building UI components and App structuring.
+D3s approach to data visualization fits well with the React way of building UI components and App structuring.
 React encourages to figure out how to structure a number of components to enforce a data flow that moves from top down, meaning that lower level components receive data and render it at best and only keep state if needed, but never manipulating any data that might affect the higher up components.

-React actually enforces on concept, that being if I insert the same data a multiple number of times the result should always be the same, this is actually the only assumption that React expects to behave properly.

-Another strong focus is on figuring on out where state might be needed inside the application and which component should be in charge of this.
-The norm is to define the state in a higher up component, rather than in a lower component or rather a component should only store the state that is important for itself and not important for any components higher up the tree.
-For example certain information on how to display certain UI aspects or form input data.
-Which means that the data always moves from the top to bottom.
-Lower components should never be able to mutate the data leading to data changes higher up the component tree.

-This approach is not knew but powerful and is a well fit into replacing the original D3 rendering with React itself.

 Another strong correlation between the libraries is their respective component lifecycle.
-D3 has **enter**, **upate** and **exit**.
+D3 has **enter**, **update** and **exit**.

-React has **componentWillUpdate**, **ComponentDidUpdate** and **ComponentWillUnmount**, enabling us to map the D3 lifecycle directly to the React one.
+React has **componentWillUpdate**, **componentDidUpdate** and **componentWillUnmount**, enabling us to map the D3 lifecycle directly to the React one.

 The following is just an experiment to see how far we can replace the D3 rendering with React.